Jeraldy/JeddyJs/README.md

 ### JeddyJS
-We make it fun and enjoyable to build web UIs by using pure javascript(No HTML Tags).
-Which makes it easy to write clean, reusable and maintainable code.
+We make it fun and enjoyable to build web UIs using pure javascript(No HTML Tags), which makes it easy to write clean, reusable and maintainable code.

-### Quick-Start
+### Quick start
 ```sh
     # Clone the Quick Start repository
     $ git clone https://github.com/Jeraldy/jeddy-quick-start